-- Warrick Brown on CSI: Crime Scene Investigation.
+- Warrick Brown on CSI.

 - A plot point in one episode of Stargate SG-1 is that Daniel's parents died—in front of him—when he was eight years old and his famous anthropologist grandfather didn't take him in.
 Adult Daniel is still a little bitter about that.

-- Once Upon A Time: Red Riding Hood was raised by her grandmother after Red's fellow-wolf mother was killed by hunters.
+- Once Upon a Time: Red Riding Hood was raised by her grandmother after Red's fellow-wolf mother was killed by hunters.
 What happened to her father is never mentioned, but given what Red accidentally does to her love interest, that's probably for the best.
 (Naturally, in the cursed Storybrooke, Ruby was also apparently raised by her grandmother.)